jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 ### Configuration

 Currently we have `cfg(test)` and `cfg(bench)`.
 Should `cfg(test)` be
 applied to all?
-Should `cfg(nameofharness)` be used instead?
+Should `cfg(execution_context_name)` be used instead?
 Ideally we'd have a way when declaring a framework to declare what cfgs it should be built with.

 # Rationale and alternatives
 [alternatives]: #alternatives

- - We should either do this or stabilize the existing bencher, not doing both would mean that things that
+ - Stabilize `#[bench]` and extend libtest with setup/teardown and other requested features.
+This would complicate the in-tree libtest, introduce a barrier for community contributions, and discourage other forms of testing or benchmarking.
- - A procedural macro based solution might be too general, instead exposing a more restricted "collect all functions and generate a main function" API might be best.
+ - A procedural macro based solution might be too general.
+We could instead expose a more restricted "collect all functions and generate a main function" API might be best.
 However, this will likely use procedural macros under the hood anyway, so it's not more effort to implement this as a procedural macro with the "collect test functions" stuff coming from helper APIs maintained out of tree.

 # Unresolved questions
 [unresolved]: #unresolved-questions

- - The TBD section should be resolved through implementation and experimentation
+ - The big one under execution context procedural macros.
  - The general syntax and toml stuff should be approximately settled on before this eRFC merges, but iterated on later
- - The details of the helper library should be resolved through implementation and experimentation
- - Should we be shipping a built in bencher at all?
+ - Should we be shipping a bencher by default at all (i.e., in libtest)?
    Could we instead default `cargo bench` to a `rust-lang-nursery` crate?
- - Does this run before or after regular macro expansion?
-(Probably after)